 - Thomas Symonds (Jan 1898 – Mar 1901) ~ died age 3

 - Clifford Symonds (08 Apr 1901 – 1973)

-By 1911 the family had move to 2 Glencoe Terrace, 29 Ridgeway Road, Eastville/Fishponds.
+By 1911 the family had moved to 2 Glencoe Terrace, 29 Ridgeway Road, Eastville/Fishponds.
 Clement was now age 44 at still working as a Cabinet Maker (as a “worker” rather than for his “own account“), and Emma was age 40 with “home duties” as her occupation.
-The 1911 census return also included a column for children born alive, still living, and died.
+The 1911 census return also included a column for children “born alive”, “still living” and “died”.
 Emma stated to have had five children born alive, two of which had since died.
 One of the deceased children was Thomas, but I haven’t been able to identify this fifth child at all.
 Charlie, Arthur and Clifford were now aged 17, 15 and 10.
 Charlie and his brother Arthur were working as Packers in the Soap Works, whilst youngest brother Clifford was still at school.
-Shortly after the census was taken Charlie’s mother Emma sadly died age 41.
+Shortly after the census was taken Charlie’s mother Emma sadly died at age 41.

 Charlie’s brother Arthur married Emily Elizabeth HARRIS on 25th Apr 1920, and his brother Clifford married Beatrice May HODGES in the spring of 1923.

 This is a map of the area just outside of Bristol where the Symonds and Hobbs families lived, published in 1921.
-The street in red is Ridgeway Parade, and the street in green in Snowdon Road.
+The street in red is Ridgeway Parade and the street in green is Snowdon Road.